IntelRealSense/librealsense/wrappers/pointcloud/pointcloud-stitching/doc/pointcloud-stitching-demo.md

 `rs-pointcloud-stitching` is a demo showing how to use depth projection to combine 2 devices into a single, wide FOV, **"virtual device"**.</br>
 The application constructs a new, virtual, device based on the user specifications: FOV, resolution, orientation relative to the 2 actual devices, etc. Then it converts the original depth images into points, translates them into the virtual device's coordinate system and projects them as images.
-The results is a virtual device, oriented according to the user's specification, containing the combined information from 2 devices.
+The result is a virtual device, oriented according to the user's specification, containing the combined information from 2 devices.

-The application assumes the calibration matrix between the devices is known and the following guide will demonstrate how to use MATLAB's calibration tool to retrieve that matrix and then feed that calibration to `rs-pointcloud-stitching` tool.
+The application assumes the calibration matrix between the devices is known and the following guide will demonstrate how to use MATLAB's calibration tool to retrieve that matrix and then feed that calibration to the `rs-pointcloud-stitching` tool.

 ## Agenda
 -	Mounting the cameras together.